RULES OF THE ACADEMY OF ELECTRICAL CONTRACTING

 (d) The nominee must have rendered to the industry, either nationally or locally, services so outstanding and exceptional as to be beyond any normal call of duty or loyalty.

-(e) Any person who is an officer or honorary member of the Association, or a recipient of the McGraw Award, the Coggeshall Award or the Comstock Award, shall be deemed to meet the requirement in (d) and be entitled to Fellowship in the Academy if also meeting the requirements specified in subsections (a) through (c) hereof.
+(e) Any person who is an officer or honorary member of the Association, or a recipient of the McGraw Award, the Coggeshall Award, Comstock Award, robert L. Higgins Association Executive Distinguished Service Award or Abraham Lincoln Leadership Award shall be deemed to meet the requirement in (d) and be entitled to Fellowship in the Academy if also meeting the requirements specified in subsections (a) through (c) hereof.

 Sec.
 2 - A nomination for Fellowship in the Academy may be prepared and submitted at any time by: